AeloveRim/TahrovinGrit/README.md

 There are still a few things you can do to slightly increase performance :
 - Switch from SteamVR to OpenComposite
 - Switch from Skyrim Upscaler VR - DLAA to either Skyrim Upscaler VR - DLSS if your GPU allows it, or Skyrim Upscaler VR - FSR
-- Disable everything in the CS Resources section except Reshade Toggler.
-If you are playing an existing game, do not disable Eld-beri either.
+- Disable everything in the CS Resources section.
+However, if you are playing an existing game, do not disable Eld-beri.
 - Disable everything in the ReShade section
 - Activate VR FPS Stabilizer - Occlusion FPS boost
 - Reinstall Faster HDT-SMP and select AVX or AVX2 if your CPU supports it